NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 of the input grid.

-The driver routine for interpolating scalars is ipolates, while the routine for interpolating vectors is ipolatv.
+The driver routine for interpolating scalars is ipolates, while the routine for interpolating vectors is ipolatev.
 The interpolation method is chosen via the first argument of these routines (variable IP).
 Sub-options are set via the IPOPT array.